Electronic Medical Records Employment Impacts

 A large infusion of federal funds to support health information technology (HIT) development will likely alter the structure of the health care industry in Wyoming, as the health care delivery system evolves from paper records to electronic records.
 This paper highlights some of the relevant literature related to the history of electronic medical records (EMR) and electronic health records (EHR) as they relate to the state's employment structure and employment projections.
 Included are definitions of some basic terms found in HIT literature and descriptions of relevant federal laws related to HIT.
 This analysis looks at past research and opinions on the implementation and usage of EMR/EHR technologies and their potential workforce impacts.
 It also addresses the potential legal implications of a fully electronic medical record system and discusses EMRs in the context of modules used for billing and insurance system management.

 Research & Planning (R&P) generally approaches the development of employment projections by studying past trends and incorporating present knowledge to forecast future events.
 Additional explanatory variables are also introduced into forecasting models to increase fit (closeness of forecast models to historical data).
-As a last step, the forecasts are checked against prior versions of state forecasts while taking into a1t1account the unique features of the state and geographic areas within the state.
+As a last step, the forecasts are checked against prior versions of state forecasts while taking into account the unique features of the state and geographic areas within the state.
 Some unique properties of Wyoming and local areas include area dependence on certain industries such as oil & gas exploration and production, agriculture, local population, and educational attainment of state residents.
 The above factors and analysts' experience and knowledge combine to create a more or less "traditional" method of employment forecasting.
 Table 1 shows the general steps in this process.

 These forecasting methods work well when the economy is not experiencing large shocks.
 What happens when an outside stimulus has the potential to radically change the employment structure?
 Normal methods may not apply and different methods may be required.
 Such may be the case in the health care industry due to the Health Information Technology for Economic and Clinical Health Act (HITECH) portion of the American Recovery and Reinvestment Act (ARRA) of 2009.
 A major focus of this legislation was to standardize electronic medical record information for all consumers nationally.
 In addition, considerable federal funding was designated to support implementation of this effort among health care providers.